Johnnytoobadman/School_District_Analysis/PyCitySchools_Analysis_Challenge.md

 	•	The average reading score for each grade level from each school.
 	•	The scores by school spending per student, by school size , and by school type 		(District or Charter).
 	•	This analysis was limited to the grades 9 through 12.

-	•	Due to a report of grade tampering for 9th graders at Thomas High School the data must 		be cleaned to maintain accuracy.
+### Due to a report of grade tampering for 9th graders at Thomas High School the data must be cleaned to maintain accuracy and then the analysis run a second time.

 ## Resources
 The resources were provided by the Elections employee and included:

 •	Data Source: schools_complete.csv and students_complete.csv files.

-•	Software: Python 3.7.6, Jupyter Notebook version 6.4.8, Pandas version 1.4.5 and Numby version
+•	Software: Python 3.7.6, Jupyter Notebook version 6.4.8, Pandas version 1.4.5 and Numby version 1.21.5

 ## Overview of The School District Analysis

-The results from the PyCity School District Analysis of the 9th through 12th graders is as follows:
+The revised results from the PyCity School District Analysis of the 9th through 12th graders is as follows:

 ### District Summary DataFrame